sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-process/send-slack-alerts.md

 linkTitle: "Send Slack Alerts"
 guide_title: "Send Slack alerts with handlers"
 type: "guide"
-description: "Here’s how to send alerts to Slack with Sensu handlers, which are actions the Sensu backend executes on events.
-Use handlers to send events to your technology of choice (in this case, Slack) to alert you of incidents and help you resolve them more quickly."
+description: "Send alerts to Slack with Sensu handlers, which allow you to send events to alert you of incidents and help you resolve them more quickly."
 weight: 30
 version: "6.4"
 product: "Sensu Go"